shivtej1505/Scripts/README.md

 #### stocknotify.py
 A python script that notify about **stock price** and notify as desktop notification using of web scraping and pynotify.

-#### stocknotify.py
-A python script that send reminder to users about wing-cleaning.